jueyang/almostatlas/content/markdown-batch-1/self-on-the-first-date_shauna-babosa.md

 1.

-<p>You need the sun if you want to stop
+You need the sun if you want to stop fast action.
-fast action.
 The sun wins every single time.
 The way it stands above you like everything is going as planned as thought how it shines